 Then the cross-correlation between best-reconstructed plus polarization signals by different pairs of detectors at two different times (given by $d^+_x$ and $d^+_{x'}$) can be defined as,\footnote{Similarly, $d^+_{x'}$ is developed using other two detector combination, let's say $i'$ and $i''$, however $x$ and $x'$ can be the same combination as well. }

 The equation of the second expression contains four terms: $S_{xx'} \equiv h^{+}_x \otimes h^{+}_{x'}$, $N_{xx'} \equiv n^+_{x} \otimes n^+_{x'}$, $P_{xx'} \equiv h^{+}_x \otimes n^+_{x'}$, $Q_{xx'} \equiv n^+_{x} \otimes h^{+}_{x'}$ respectively, where `$\otimes$' denotes the cross-correlation between them \footnote{We assume that choice of $t_d$ makes the cross-correlation between the two signals in phase.
-In practice, $t_d$ is a free parameter, while performing a search we have to vary it.}.
-The cross-correlation is performed over a timescale of $\tau$, with $\tau$ chosen to be a few tens of cycle duration (typically $\mathcal{O}(0.1 - 1 s)$), the cross-terms $P_{xx'}$ and $Q_{xx'}$ tend towards zero when the detector noises are uncorrelated.
+In practice, $t_d$ is a free parameter, while performing a search, we have to vary it.}.
+The cross-correlation is performed on a timescale of $\tau$, with $\tau$ chosen to be a few tens of cycle duration (typically $\mathcal{O}(0.1 - 1 s)$), the cross-terms $P_{xx'}$ and $Q_{xx'}$ tend toward zero when the detector noises are uncorrelated.
 In this approximation, we are left with only two terms $S_{xx'}$ and $N_{xx'}$ containing the signals' cross-correlation and the noises' cross-correlation \footnote{The term $N_{xx'}$ also tends to zero when the noise in the two data are uncorrelated, else will be non-zero.}.
 For GWs emitted from similar sources which translates to very similar strains, cross-correlation finds the overlap between the signals and thus is able to pick up the such signals.

-Thus we use the best reconstructed polarization signals to go through the cross-correlation test in search of strong lensing.
-It is to highlight that the GW event needs to be detected through at least two non-aligned detectors to be polarization-reconstructed.
-Since the reconstruction depends on the error in the sky localization, as the signal strength gets higher as compared to noise, the sky localization errors get smaller and the polarization signals are better reconstructed.
+Thus we use the best reconstructed polarization signals to go through the cross-correlation test in search of GO-lensing.
+We highlight that the GW event needs to be detected through at least two non-aligned detectors to be polarization-reconstructed.
+Since the reconstruction depends on the error in the sky localization, as the signal strength increases as compared to noise, the sky localization errors become smaller and the polarization signals are better reconstructed.
 For a GW event, we can pick the grid-points (from a predefined grid in the sky) within the 90\% credibility interval (C.I.) contour \footnote{Here the 90\% C.I. contour RA-Dec refers to the contour within which 90\% probability is contained.} of the sky localization and can find both the polarization signals, with antenna functions calculated at those points within the contour.